Shrinking targets for the geodesic flow on geometrically finite hyperbolic manifolds: Explicit examples

 \section{Explicit examples}

-In this section, we consider the explicit examples of shrinking targets given by shrinking cusp neighborhoods, shrinking metric balls and shrinking tubular neighborhoods, and show that they are regular and approximate their measure.
-We note that the results on the regularity and measure estimates for these sets obtained below are valid for any geometrically finite non-elementary subgroup $\G$ of $G$ with no hypothesis on $\delta$.
+In this section, we consider explicit examples of shrinking targets given by shrinking cusp neighborhoods, shrinking metric balls and shrinking tubular neighborhoods, and show that they are regular and approximate their measure.